Chevrolet Silverado 2500HD Review: Built for the Big Jobs

 Infotainment and Connectivity

 Chevy’s Google-powered infotainment system works seamlessly across all Silverado HD touchscreen interfaces.
-It includes both Android Auto and Apple CarPlay as standard features.
-The screen can be touched and features a volume and tuning knob, along with a few physical buttons and voice instructions.
+Android Auto and Apple CarPlay are standard.
 The infotainment system allows users to save different accounts for each trailer, enabling them to monitor maintenance and even control the trailer remotely through a smartphone app.
-A wireless charging pad for smartphones and a bigger 13.4-inch tablet come standard on the LT, LTZ, Trail Boss, High Country, and ZR2 grades.
+A bigger 13.4-inch tablet comes standard.

 The Silverado 2500HD and 3500HD both come equipped with a standard 6.6-liter V-8 gasoline engine.
 An optional Duramax 6.6-liter turbo-diesel V-8 is also available, delivering 470 horsepower and an impressive 975 pound-feet of torque—nearly double the torque output of the gas engine at its highest towing capacity.
 Even so, the gasoline engine delivers strong and dependable performance, generating 401 horsepower and 464 pound-feet of torque.